martinschaible/guide-for-installing-a-mail-server-with-SmarterMail-on-AlmaLinux/README.md

 :link: [Installation SmarterMail](../../wiki/Installation-SmarterMail)

-:point_right: It makes sense to install the mail server exactly in the order of the articles.
+:point_right: It makes sense to install the mail server exactly in the order of the articles.<br>

-I hope that the guide is helpful and you benefit from it and maybe you get some good ideas for running SmarterMail.
+I hope that the guide is helpful and you benefit from it.
+Maybe you get some good ideas for running SmarterMail.

 :collision: Did you find a bug or my English is too poor?
 Then please open an issue.